C$^*$-diagonals in AH-algebras arising from generalized diagonal connecting maps: spectrum and uniqueness: Introduction

 \textbf{Theorem C} (cf. Corollaries \ref{cor: Goodearl} and \ref{cor: AH algebra models}). \emph{Goodearl algebras defined over unit interval base spaces do not admit unique inductive limit Cartan subalgebras, neither do AH-algebra models for a dynamical system $([0,1],\sigma)$.}

 In Section 5 we consider the class of AF-algebras, as these are spectrally complete.
-We adapt Elliott's original proof for classification of AF-algebras via the $K_0$-group \cite{ellaf} to show that the dimension group is a complete invariant for inductive limit Cartan subalgebras:
+We adapt the ideas of Elliott's original proof for classification of AF-algebras via the $K_0$-group \cite{ellaf} to show that the dimension group is a complete invariant for inductive limit Cartan subalgebras:

 \textbf{Theorem D} (cf. Theorem \ref{main theorem}) \emph{Let $A$ and $B$ be unital AF-algebras with inductive limit Cartan subalgebras $C$ and $D$, respectively.
 Assume there exists an isomorphism

 Then there exists a $*$-isomorphism $\phi:A \rightarrow B$ such that $K_0(\phi)=\alpha$ and $\phi(C) = D$.
 In particular, AF-algebras have unique inductive limit Cartan subalgebras. }